kossiitkgp/docs/events/freshers-selection.md

 ### Mailing

-All the mails sent during the selection process are sent via [mailing-scripts](https://github.com/kossiitkgp/mailing-scripts).
+All the mails sent during the selection process are sent using the [mailing-scripts](https://github.com/kossiitkgp/mailing-scripts).
 It already has all of the templates of the mail which are to be sent during any round.

 > **Warning** You must first test the scripts before sending the mails officially.